 Hawk Island County Park is run by the Ingham County Parks Department.
 It is located on Cavanaugh Street between Pennsylvania Ave and Aurelius Ave.
 Previously the site of a gravel pit, Hawk Island has been transformed into a wonderful family park with rowboat and pedal boat rental, a swimming beach, picnic areas and shelters, sand volleyball, horseshoes, paved accessible walkways (1.5 miles) and fishing docks and a concession stand.

 Impression 5 is a hands-on learning environment that challenges its visitors to experience, discover, and explore the world in which they live.
 Impression 5 achieves this by producing hands-on exhibits and participatory programs.

-With close to 50 restaurants and bars, such as the Nuthouse, Troppo, Tavern on the Square and the Harem Lounge, as well as 3 colleges, the Lansing Lugnuts and the City Market, Downtown Lansing has more to offer than ever before.
+With close to 50 restaurants and bars, such as the Nuthouse, Troppo, Tavern on the Square and the Envie, as well as 3 colleges, the Lansing Lugnuts and starting in the spring of 2019, the professional soccer team, Lansing Ignite, Downtown Lansing has more to offer than ever before.